Plug-in Hybrid Electric Vehicles:

 4. You Save/Spend More over 5 Years Compared to Average Vehicle

 The label shows the estimated fuel cost over a five-year period for the vehicle compared to the average new vehicle.
-If the vehicle would save the consumer money compared to the average vehicle, the label would state, “You save $x,xxx in fuel costs over 5 years compared to the average new vehicle.”
-If the vehicle would be more expensive to operate than the average vehicle, the label would state, “You spend $x,xxx more in fuel costs over 5 years compared to the average new vehicle.”
+If the vehicle would save the consumer money compared to the average vehicle, the label states, “You save $x,xxx in fuel costs over 5 years compared to the average new vehicle.”
+If the vehicle would be more expensive to operate than the average vehicle, the label states, “You spend $x,xxx more in fuel costs over 5 years compared to the average new vehicle.”
 These estimates are based on 15,000 miles per year, for five years, and the projected fuel price for the year ($3.70 per gallon of gasoline and 12 cents per kilowatt-hour in this example).
-For more information on the source of projected fuel prices see “Details in Fine Print”.
+For more information on the source of projected fuel prices see “Details in Fine Print.”

 5. Fuel Consumption Rate